drewbyts/Order-Analysis/README.md

 # Results
 For the period 01-23-21 to 03-21-21, I discovered that there were 1512 unique customers with an average order of $2,675.00.
 I found that sales were aggressive on the weekend, averaging 1.16M.

 Additionally,  I identified that 20.6% of the customers who placed an order, ordered more than once.
 But, on average , 88% of customers don't make a second purchase in the subsequent week—— high churn and low retention exists.

 Lastly, I found the churn rate of customers to be 79.4%.
-People place orders but a majority don't.
-What is causing this?
-Is this dataset about a service like DoorDash or Uber where customers have x amount of free orders?
-More information is needed.
+What is causing attrition?
+Is this a dataset about a service like DoorDash or Uber where customers have X amount of free orders?
+Could there be problem with the website or moblie app user experience that is making the checkout process difficult?
+More information is needed to understand churn.